 This guide considers some of the key questions about how political systems evolve, how they can best foster democratic and inclusive politics, and – crucially for development practitioners – under what conditions they most effectively promote poverty reduction.
 It focuses on strengthening the accountability, responsiveness and effectiveness of political systems and political governance, and includes guidance and case study materials.
 The GSDRC’s guide on Political Economy Analysis also deals with these issues.

-This guide was prepared by Zoë Scott and Claire Mcloughlin.
+This guide was prepared by Zoë Scott and Claire Mcloughlin, and was last updated in December 2014.
 The GSDRC appreciates the contributions of Professor Brian Smith (Department of Politics, University of Exeter), Dr Martin Rew (International Development Department, University of Birmingham), and Stefan Kossoff (Politics and the State Team, DFID).
 Comments, questions or documents for consideration should be sent to.